wp-plugins/widget-logic/readme.txt

 Widget Logic lets you add 'conditional tags' logic from the usual widget admin interface.
 It also adds a 'widget_content' filter.

 == Description ==
-This plugin gives every widget (even widgets lacking controls) an extra control called "Widgets logic".
+This plugin gives every widget (even widgets lacking controls) an extra control called "Widget logic".

-This text field allows you to specify any wp conditional tags logic to set when the widget appears.
+This text field allows you to specify any WP conditional tags logic to set when the widget appears.
 Use any standard [Conditional Tags](http://codex.wordpress.org/Conditional_Tags) and even combine them.

 == Installation ==